The Starters

 The Starters was a podcast, blog, and television program that analyzed, and often satirized, the National Basketball Association (NBA).
 The show was written and hosted by Canadians Tas Melas and Phil Elder (J.E.
 Skeets), Australian Leigh Ellis and American Trey Kerby.
 It was shot, edited, and produced by Canadians Jason Doyle and Matt Osten.

 The show was broadcast on NBA TV from 2013 to 2019 and was also available on YouTube.
 They also created and released regular audio-only podcasts.

 Prior to joining NBA TV, this podcaster ensemble was known as The Basketball Jones.

-The same team are now running a daily NBA podcast for The Athletic called No Dunks.
+The same team, minus Ellis and Osten, now host a daily NBA podcast for The Athletic called No Dunks.

 Background

 Melas, Skeets, Doyle and Osten met while attending Ryerson University's Radio and Television Arts program in Toronto, Canada from 2001–2005.

 Melas was the co-host of a talk show on SPIRITlive, Ryerson's Internet radio station, called the "Sports Doctors".
 Doyle produced the weekly program.
 Skeets also co-hosted a show on the station, though it was not sports related.

 Upon graduation, Melas worked as a story editor at The Sports Network and Doyle worked as a sound editor for Super Sonics, an audio post-production house.
 Skeets worked at a physician recruiting firm and Osten attended law school at McGill University.

 Skeets began blogging in 2005 when a friend bet him that he could not write a new post every day for a year.
 The blog was called "J.E.
 Skeets" and was a hodgepodge of observations, photos, and videos about random, quotidian topics.
 Later in the year, Skeets wrote a post about basketball which was linked on Deadspin.com.
 Noticing a significant spike in reader traffic, Skeets began writing exclusively about basketball, usually from an irreverent and humorous perspective.
 He began to make his name with a popular series titled, "Romance on the Hardwood".
 These posts featured a photograph of two NBA players who appeared to be slow dancing accompanied by an imagined conversation between the athletes.

 Trey Kerby joined the team in 2010.
 He is the best known author of The Blowtorch's Big Book of Basketball Facts, a title that reached no. 1 on the New York Times Best Sellers List, and was Oprah's book of the week.
 The titled famously caused controversy in the U.K., when Richard & Judy refused to admit it to their book club, due to "ethical reasons".